Eylrid/walrus/README.md

 patches
 -------

+**Note**:

+`forcehtml_context_menu.patch` has been incorporated into PyBitmessage, you should update that instead of applying this patch.

 Currently, PyBitmessage doesn't allow mailing list messages to be displayed as richtext, because there's nothing stopping someone from submitting objectionable images to mailing lists.
 I agree with that, with the exception that I think there should be a manual way of viewing messages as richtext.

 I've submitted a pull request to PyBitmessage that adds an option to the right-click menu in the inbox that does just that.
 I don't know if it will be accepted, though.
 So, I've included in this repo a patch you can apply yourself

 To apply the patch:

-Download/copy [forcehtml_context_menu.patch](https://raw.github.com/delicatebits/walrus/master/forcehtml_context_menu.patch) to the PyBitmessage directory and run:
+Download/copy forcehtml_context_menu.patch to the PyBitmessage directory and run:

 `git apply forcehtml_context_menu.patch`